-Their comments had fired up my imagination and now, having saved up my pocket money and after telling a few vague misleading fibs, I had drummed up the courage to visit what was to many of my school friends a trainspotters’ mecca.
+Their comments had fired up my imagination and now, having saved up my pocket money and after telling a few vague misleading fibs, I had drummed up the courage to visit what was to many of my school friends a train spotters’ mecca.

-Progressing further down an elevated blue brick viaduct, I could see that we were running parallel with an industrial landscape dotted with small workshops and storage yards.
+Progressing further along an elevated blue brick viaduct, I could see that we were running parallel with an industrial landscape dotted with small workshops and storage yards.
 A man on a ladder cleaning a window turned half around to view our train.
 A cat on a low wall nonchalantly watched our procession go by.
 Almost as quickly as our speed had increased I felt a gentle tug of the brakes.

 Coasting along for a short distance we soon crossed over London Road, a main thoroughfare leading southwards out of town towards Trent Bridge.
 Slowly our speed decreased before we gently pulled into London Road High Level station and stopped.
 All now seemed well with my world, the locomotive simmered quietly at the head of the train and further back I heard doors open and slam shut as a few more passengers got on.
 After about a minute of silence a shrill whistle sounded from the platform and it was answered immediately by a whistle from the engine, we were off again.